 - Back office.
 Many banks still rely on legacy point solutions to conduct business.
 These systems lack the ability to work together, resulting in disjointed coordination between stakeholders and software.
 By designing banking workflows that integrate the systems that HR and IT use daily, a bank can create better coordination behind the scenes, which is inevitably noticed by the customer.

 Common mistakes when designing banking workflows

 When implementing a BPM at your bank, you’ll want to pay special attention to some common pitfalls.
-Below we have listed the ones associated with the finance industry (if you’re looking for more generic mistakes during BPM implementation, check out our article here).
+Below we have listed the ones associated with the finance industry.

 - Not involving key stakeholders during the planning phase.
 One of the greatest mistakes banks make when implementing a BPM is not involving the people affected by the workflows the most while planning.
 This isn’t just limited to the C-suite at your bank; consider the people running the show on the ground, your customers, and prospective clients.
 Missing someone important could backfire when it comes to process deployment time.

 - Failure to set measurable outcomes.
 Not setting Key Performance Indicators (KPIs) is a surefire way to fail.
 As the old adage says, “fail to plan, plan to fail.”
 How can your bank determine if its digital transformation efforts are a success if KPIs aren’t set from the beginning?
 Understanding why you are improving your core business processes and what you intend to improve from the get-go greatly increases your likelihood of successful implementation.